Amazon’s carbon footprint is getting bigger

 Photo Source: Pixabay

-All this shopping we seem to need is having an impact on the environment in faraway countries.
+All this shopping we seem to need is affecting the environment in faraway countries.
 You might like to read the following post.
 The data is a real eye-opener.

 Comments